 How much will it cost to buy the bird you want?
 It depends on the species, and whether you buy from a professional breeder or another source such as a pet store.

-Beyond the cost of the bird itself, new owners should budget for things like pellets and other dietary needs such as seeds and fruits, properly-sized cages and even bird-proofed rooms for larger birds to fly around.
+Beyond the cost of the bird itself, new owners should budget for things such as pellets and other dietary needs such as seeds and fruits, properly-sized cages, and even bird-proofed rooms for larger birds to fly around.

-Depending on the breeder, availability and your location, the cost of your bird may fluctuate outside the given ranges.
+Depending on the breeder, availability, and location, the cost of your bird may fluctuate outside the given ranges.
 The list also includes some of the other expenses you should plan for while caring for your new feathered friend.

 Costs for Bird Care, Food, and Housing